WarintornNawong/Portfolio/Stock Trading with RL Algorithm/README.md

 - Key Technical Analysis
 ![image](https://user-images.githubusercontent.com/104628789/171368225-57c1690c-b3f4-45cb-b5f8-77e829634855.png)

+- **Observation**
+GameStop Corp. started the year trading around $19.00 a share, a pretty robust share price for a company that had been trading below $5.00 as recently as August 2020.
+Yet, by the end of January, GameStop’s shares were trading at over $300, at one point hitting a high of $483.
+Experts—and a significant number of nonexperts—raced to explain what happened.
+The media, at least, settled on a David and Goliath narrative, pitting a band of individual traders against Wall Street hedge funds that were betting against GameStop’s success.
+The fact that many of these retail traders utilized a brokerage app named Robinhood only added to the narrative

 ## Part II : Environment Creation
 To build the trading environment, I used the "gym-anytrading" library to apply RL algorithm to beat the Game Stop Corp trading.